 However, before you can focus on planning the perfect curriculum you need to consider which solution will fit your needs the best.

 When it comes to Thinkific vs Teachable vs MemberPress, here are the key differences to keep in mind:

 - Teachable: Provides access to powerful marketing tools, and is useful for small businesses looking to boost their revenue.

 - Thinkific: Enables you to design highly-interactive courses and schedule them for release to students.

-- MemberPress: A highly-affordable and flexible alternative to a traditional LMS, which includes a visual curriculum builder and multiple subscription options.
+- MemberPress: A highly-affordable and flexible alternative to a traditional LMS, which includes a visual curriculum builder with quizzes and multiple subscription options.

 Do you have any other questions about how to choose the right LMS for your online classes?
 Let’s talk about them in the comments section below.